In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 How to Start Pay Per Call Business

-Now we’ve established Pay per call is a great marketing model that can be very profitable; in this section, you will learn exactly how to start a pay per call business model and what steps you need to take to make it successful.
+Now that we’ve established that pay-per-call is a great and potentially profitable marketing model, let’s dive into how to start a pay-per-call business and the steps you need to take to make it successful.

 #1: Research, Targeting & Positioning